 Another of our goals is to become a circular retailer by 2030.
 We’re exploring all kinds of ways to build circular design principles into our products, and we’re helping people see new value in their belongings by repairing, upgrading or personalising them.

 We’ve also launched our circular hubs.
 These are new in-store destinations that reduce the number of products being replaced by helping customers give new life to old things.
 In these spaces, customers can find offers on everything from discontinued to ex-display products, as well as learning how to look after, clean or personalise their IKEA furniture, so they can love it for longer.

-Our Second Life Service is another way we’re extending the life of IKEA products.
+Our Buy Back service is another way we’re extending the life of IKEA products.
 Rather than throwing away used or unwanted furniture, we’re asking customers to bring it back to us in return for IKEA vouchers.
 We’ll then resell the furniture, recycle it or donate to community projects.